 Technology – students share the technology we use in the classroom.
 They may log on to the computer and show their families some of the websites we use in class or show off one of our digital projects.

-Spotlight – students can show off anything they like!
-We have an amazing work board and ongoing science investigations – this item is the student’s choice and can be more than one!
+Spotlight – students can show off anything they like.
+They might choose to show off our amazing work board, an ongoing science investigation, or something they’ve done that they are proud of.
+The spotlight is the student’s choice and students can spotlight more than one thing.

 Students can take their families through the list in any order they like.
 They can spend as much or as little time on each step as they like (except for the family STEM challenge – there is a time limit for the challenge).